bofm/docker-oracle12c/README.md

 ### Limitations and Bugs
 * `--privileged` option is required to mount /dev/shm to use Oracle's automatic memory management.
-* 12.1.0.2's dbca always creates database with unnecessary stuff (like APEX, OLAP, example schemas, etc.), although these options are disabled in the database template [db_template.dbc](step2/db_template.dbc).
-Seems to be a bug of dbca.

 ### License
 * This repo - [MIT License](LICENSE).